mikartisan/money-detection-yolo/README.md

 ## Philippine Money Security Features Detection
-This project detects security features on Philippine banknotes using the YOLO object detection algorithm.
+This a simple project to detect security features on Philippine banknotes using the YOLO object detection algorithm.